izuca/imersaoDev-Moedas/README.md

-# Imersão Dev - Temperature Converter
+# Imersão Dev - Currency Converter

-This is the solution to Imersão Dev's Temperature Converter Challenge.
+This is the solution to Imersão Dev's Currency Converter Challenge.

 ## Table of contents